StarRocks/starrocks/docs/loading/Loading_data_template.md

 #### Introduction

-Introductory text that let's the reader know what the end result will be if they follow this guide.
-In the case of the S3 doc, the end result is "Getting data loaded from S3 in either an asynchronous manner, or a synchronous manner.
+Introductory text that lets the reader know what the end result will be if they follow this guide.
+In the case of the S3 doc, the end result is "Getting data loaded from S3 in either an asynchronous manner, or a synchronous manner."

 #### Why?